pocomane/brewed-in-the-apocalypse/bita.md

 choosing from one or another based on the kind of result.

 ```
-__Feel the engine__ when you, a protagonist, put the hand on the chassis of veicle with
+__Feel the engine__ when the PC controlled by you puts the hand on the chassis of veicle with
 the engine powered, __Face the uncertain__: make 2 (on success) or 1 (on twist or
 failure) question from the list.
 The scenarist will respond to them.